-The last few months have been dominated by online classes and the day-to-day concerns that come with living in lockdown.
-I fell into a pretty deep motivational hole and often asked myself what I wanted to take away from my master’s studies.
+The last few months have been dominated by online classes and the day-to-day challenges that come with living in lockdown.
+I fell into a pretty deep motivational hole and often asked myself what I wanted to achieve with my master’s studies.
 What topics I would like to deal with in the second half of my studies and what outcome I hope to achieve in the end.
 As before, it is primarily the work on my compositions that I spend the most time on and for which I also have the most ambition.

-My Master Research project was originally supposed to focus on the music of Esperanza Spalding, and her music continues to be a kind of compositional compass for me.
+My Master Research project was originally supposed to focus on the music of Esperanza Spalding, and her music continues to be compositional compass for me.

 Due to the current stressful external circumstances, the complex structures of her music seemed too informative at times and I kept escaping into simpler things while listening to music.
 Having to think less about music was somehow more bearable for me during this time where making music together itself was rare.

-We had an hour of current jazz with Maarten Hogenhuis in college, and his reports about turning to simpler structures in everyday music listening actually reassured and confirmed me.
+We had an hour of current jazz with Maarten Hogenhuis in college, and his reports about turning to simpler structures in everyday music listening affirmed my thoughts.